PedroCristo/README-TEST/README.md

 ### Content

-* All other food images were taken from (https://www.bbcgoodfood.com/recipes)
+* All other food images were taken from [BBC Goodfood](https://www.bbcgoodfood.com/recipes)
-* Most of the images were taken from (https://unsplash.com/)
+* Most of the images were taken from [Unsplash](https://unsplash.com/)
-* The Tasty Blog logo and favicon were built by myself
+* The Tasty Blog logos and favicon were built by myself

 ### Information Sources / Resources